Takayasu Arteritis

 Takayasu arteritis causes chronic blood vessel inflammation, mainly of the aorta (the artery that connects directly with the heart), the arteries that branch off from it, and the pulmonary arteries.

-A corticosteroid and sometimes another drug that suppresses the immune system can usually control the inflammation.
+• A corticosteroid and sometimes another medication that suppresses the immune system can usually control the inflammation.

 (See Overview of Vasculitis.)

 Takayasu arteritis is rare.
-It is more common among people who are Asian but occurs worldwide.
-It affects mostly women aged 15 to 30.
+It is more common among people with Asian ancestry, but can occur in all populations.
+It affects mostly women aged 15 to 30 years.
 The cause of Takayasu arteritis is unknown.

 The aorta and its branches, including arteries that take blood to the head and the kidneys, become inflamed.
-In about half of people, the pulmonary arteries are also affected.
+In about half of people, the pulmonary arteries (that carry blood from the heart to the lungs) are also affected.
 Inflammation may cause sections of these arteries to become narrow or blocked.
 The walls of the aorta or its branches may thicken, resulting in a bulge (aneurysm).
 The affected arteries cannot provide enough blood to the tissues they supply.

 Symptoms of Takayasu Arteritis